-Bertrand Russell puts the case for for what may be deemed a mathematical structural realism when he writes the following:
+Bertrand Russell puts the case for for what may be deemed a mathematical structural realism when he wrote the following:

 “Physics is mathematical, not because we know so much about the physical world, but because we know so little: it is only its mathematical properties that we can discover.”
 (163)

-That appears to be an admission that mathematics is used in physics because we don't know everything that is to be known about the object, condition, event, etc. under description/scrutiny.
+That appears to be an admission that mathematics is used in physics because we don't know everything that is to be known about the object, condition, event, etc. under description or scrutiny.
 Mathematical equations and values are the mere bones of the physics.
-Mathematics only deals with structures, not with what have been called “intrinsic properties”.
-This position seems to be at odds, then, with the realism of Ladyman, Ross and other contemporary ontic structural realists.
+Mathematics only deals with structures; not with what have been called “intrinsic properties”.
+This position seems to be at odds, then, with the realism of James Ladyman, Don Ross and other contemporary ontic structural realists.

-Russell then elaborates on his structural and mathematical “ontic realism”.
+Russell then elaborates on his structural and mathematical ontic realism.
 He states the obvious point that “[p]hysics is mathematical”.
 And then says that when it comes to the “physical world” it's “only its mathematical properties” that we have access to.
-That is, such properties are all “we can discover” (163).
+Such properties are all “we can discover” (163).

 The Maths of Point-instants